tonyarnold/homebridge-xiaomi-purifier/README.md

 ### Features

-* Switch on / off.
+ - Switch the unit on and off.

-* Switch auto / manual mode.
+ - Switch between automatic and manual mode.

-* Change fan rotation speed.
+ - Change the fan speed.

-* Switch child lock on / off.
+ - Enable or disable the child lock.

-* Switch LED light on / off.
+ - Enable or disable the LED light.

-* Switch buzzer sound on / off.
+ - Enable or disable the notification soun.

-* Display temperature.
+ - Display the current temperature.

-* Display humidity.
+ - Display the current humidity.

-* Display air quality.
+ - Display the current air quality.

-* Display filter state.
+ - Display the filter state.

 ### Installation

-1. Install required packages.
+1. Install the required packages.

 	```
 	npm install -g homebridge-xiaomi-purifier miio
 	```

-2. Make sure your Homebridge server is same network with your air purifier, then run following command to discover the token.
+2. Make sure that your Homebridge server is on the same network as your air purifier, then run following command to discover the token.

 	```
 	miio discover --sync
 	```

-3. You may need to wait few minutes until you get the response similar to below:
+3. You may need to wait for a few minutes until before you will receive a response similar to:

 	```
 	Device ID: 49466088